 - Write (or type) each person’s response on a set of three index cards as follows:

-- Label one card with a “1” and write the adjective on that card.
+- First, label one card with a “1” and write the adjective on that card.

-- Label the second card with a “2” and write the noun.
+- Second, label the second card with a “2” and write the noun.

-- Label the third card with a “3” and write the reason on that card.
+- Lastly, label the third card with a “3” and write the reason on that card.

 - Repeat steps 1-3 above for each person on your team.